yichizhang/LazyCocoa/README.md

 LazyCocoa (former GenColor)
 ===========================

-LazyCocoa (formerly known as GenColor) is a Mac application written in Swift to help you generate UIColor/ NSColor class methods from your color settings text file.
+LazyCocoa is a repository made up of tools and scripts to help you code iOS/Mac applications.
+It has a Python script to generate a list of all the h files for your Swift Bridging header.
+Its GenColor component can generate UIColor/ UIFont class methods from a text file.
 For example, you write 'awesomeColor #FFF'.
 It generates:

 ```
 + (UIColor*)awesomeColor{